-We need capital to finance our capital expenditures, working capital, acquisitions, repayments of debt and related interest payments, as well as general corporate activities.
-We expect to continue to finance these expenditures mainly through our operating cash flow, and to the extent required, to incur additional indebtedness through borrowings or additional raising activities.
-Additional financing may not be available on terms favorable to us or at all.
+We need capital to finance our capital expenditure, working capital, acquisitions, repayment of debt and related interest payment and other general corporate activities.
+We expect to continue to finance them mainly through our operating cash flow, and to the extent required, to incur additional indebtedness through borrowings or additional capital raising activities.